sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 Using Typescript we can model that like:

-> NOTE: I'm not going to do a complex typing to simplify the code, but in a production is necesary to type type the field to ensure is a key of the data and the value type
+> NOTE: I'm not going to do complex typing to simplify the code, but in production is necessary to type the field to ensure is a key of the data and the value type

 ```ts
 type FilterComparationOperator = 'eq' | 'neq'| 'gt' | 'gte' | 'lt' | 'lte' | 'contains' | 'notContains' | 'startsWith' | 'endsWith'